fast-programmer/outboxer/README.md

 Outboxer is a Ruby implementation of the [transactional outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html).

+It helps you migrate conventional Rails apps to an eventually consistent, event driven architecture based on best practice domain driven design (DDD) principles.

 ## Installation

 ### add the gem to your application's gemfile